 You saw that right… squats on a camel!

 Last week when I was working at the Pilates Method Alliance Conference in Ft.
-Lauderdale, I met a trainer, Maria Scally, who lives in Miami and checked out her site and youtube pages.
+Lauderdale, I met a trainer, Maria Scally, who lives in Miami and checked youtube pages.
 Her training motto is “Get groovy, get sweaty, any time, any place.”
 She travels the world making fun short videos showing a couple of different exercises.
 This one in particular REALLY caught my attention.
 Talk about a position of instability!
 Check out her fun videos.